JorjaFox/website/_posts-old-blog/2014-03-21-consumed-press-release-and.md

 http://instagram.com/p/lys0vxIRSF/

 BUT.
 Jorja's not in it.
-She <em>is</em> in Consumed though, and the finale.
+She _is_ in Consumed though, and the finale.